 - Select one of these options:

-- Automatic: The notifications from the app are grouped according to organizing criteria within the app, such as by topic or thread.
+- Automatic: The notifications from the app will be grouped according to organising criteria within the app, such as by topic or thread.

-- By App: All the notifications from the app are grouped together.
+- By App: All of the notifications from the app will be grouped together.

 - Off: Turn off grouping.

-To change how your notifications appear on the Lock Screen:
+Change how notifications appear on the Lock Screen

-- Select an app and tap Show Previews and choose an option.
+- Tap Show Previews and choose an option.

 Set up location-based alerts

-Some apps use your location to send you relevant alerts based on where you are.
-For example, you might get a reminder to call someone when you get to a specific place or when you leave for your next location.
+Some apps will use your location to send you relevant alerts based on where you are.
+For example, you may get a reminder to call someone when you get to a specific place or when you leave for your next location.

-If you don't want these type of alerts, you can turn them off.
-Go to Settings > Privacy > Location Services, then tap an app to turn alerts on or off based on your location.
-Learn more about Location Services.
+If you don't want these types of alerts, you can turn them off.
+Go to Settings > Privacy & Security > Location Services, then tap an app to turn alerts on or off based on your location.
+Find out more about Location Services.